A successive centralized circumcenter reflection method for the convex feasibility problem: Introduction

 \section{Introduction}

-The convex feasibility problem (CFP) aims at finding a point in the intersection of $m$ closed and convex sets:
+The convex feasibility problem (CFP) aims to solve:

-where $C_i \subset \mathbb{R}^n$ is closed and convex for $i=1,2,\ldots,m$.
-Convex feasibility represents a modeling paradigm for solving many engineering and physics problems: image recovery \cite{Combettes.1}, wireless sensor networks localization \cite{Hu.2}, gene regulatory network inference \cite{Wang.1}, etc.
+where each $C_i \subset \re^n$ is closed and convex, for $i=1,2,\ldots,m$.
+Moreover, we assume that $C\neq \emptyset$.
+Convex feasibility represents a modeling paradigm for solving many engineering and physics problems, \emph{e.g.}, image recovery \cite{Combettes:1996}, wireless sensor networks localization \cite{Hu:2016}, and gene regulatory network inference \cite{Wang:2017}.

-A broad class of methods, based on the orthogonal projections, is available to solve (1.1) \cite{Bauschke.2}.
-Two well-known algorithms among them are the Sequential Projection Method (SePM) and the Simultaneous Projection Method (SiPM), which we describe later.
-Given a closed convex subset A of $\re^n$, the projection operator $P_A:\re^n\rightarrow A$ is given by
+Based on the orthogonal projections, a broad class of methods is available for solving problem \cref{eq.CFP_1}; see, for instance, \cite{Bauschke:1996}.
+Two well-known algorithms among them are the Sequential Projection Method (SePM) and the Simultaneous Projection Method (SiPM), which only use the individual projections onto $C_i$'s, $P_{C_i}$.
+The projection operator for each $C_i$, $P_{C_i}:\re^n\rightarrow C_i$, is given by